top of page

 Bravemind

-From 2005-2012 I spent part of my time working with Dr. Skip Rizzo on VR therapy for Post Traumatic Stress Disorder.
+While at USC I worked closely with Dr. Skip Rizzo on VR therapy for Post Traumatic Stress Disorder, codenamed "Bravemind".
 This form of therapy is known as “Exposure Therapy”, and the idea behind it is to re-expose patients to traumatic stimuli in order to help them habituate to the stressful stimuli.
 Clinical trials comparing traditional talk-only therapy vs. VR have shown it may help reduce the total number of sessions required for a patient to reach habituation.

-The following video from a 2010 prototype gives an overview of the work:
+The following video of an early prototype provides an overview of the work.

-For the first phase of the project (2006-2010), we were using the Gamebryo engine and I was part of a small team creating VR prototypes to test the effectiveness of the treatment.
-I was handling everything from creating art assets, and scripting, to QA testing and burning DVDs to be sent to clinics.
+For the first phase of the project we were using the Gamebryo engine, and I was part of a small team creating VR prototypes to test the effectiveness of the treatment.
+I was handling everything from creating art assets, and scripting, to QA testing, and burning DVDs to be sent to clinics.

-After Gamebryo went out of business I helped lead a transition to the Unity game engine in 2010.
-And during the beginning of the second phase of the project I again handled a variety of duties, including:
+After Gamebryo went out of business, I helped lead a transition to the Unity game engine.
+Then during the beginning of the second phase of the project, I again handled a variety of duties, including:

 Responsibilities: